DitroniX/IPEM-S3-AI-ESP32-S3-IoT-Ethernet-Mains-Power-Energy-Monitor/README.md

 This is a worldwide community project and is able to be integrated in so many systems.

 ## Updates
+-   26-08-16 - Pre-Production Boards in test, in preperation for full production
+-   26-07-31 - Pre-Production Boards ordered
 -   26-06-28 - IPEM S3-AI Available for Pre-Ordering (Shipping August 2026)
 -   26-06-28 - IPEM S3-AI Proto board in Production
 -   26-06-27 - Schematics and Board Layout Complete